miralchangela/Crowdfunding-ETL/README.md

 ## Overview of the analysis:
 -  Here we use the extract, transform, and load (ETL) process to create data pipelines.
 A data pipeline moves data from a source to a destination.
 The ETL process creates a data pipeline that also transforms the data along the way.
-- The Crowdfunding analysis follows this steps:
+- The Crowdfunding analysis follows these steps:
   (1) Create an ETL pipeline that moves raw data to a SQL database.
   (2) Extract data from an external file by using Python and Pandas.
   (3) Clean and transform data by using Python and Pandas.